-1. Automatic voter registration will likely incur one-time infrastructural costs of approximately \$50-60,000 but are actually "unknown".
+1. Automatic voter registration will likely incur one-time infrastructural costs of \$0 to the State of Missouri.

-In the fiscal note for the recent bill with the most detailed description of one-time costs (HB 1934 McCann Beatty, 2018)1, the State Auditor anticipated significant one-time expenses for extensive technological improvements to the Missouri Voter Registration Database (\$1,000,000)2, software programming (\$27,540-\$85,050), administrative costs for impacted departments (\$7,228-\$8,700), and employee training (\$0-unknown).
-Missouri, however, has no reason to rely solely on its own resources for modernizing its election technologies as it has access to approximately \$7.5 million for these purposes from the Federal Government.3 According to the U. S. Election Assistance Commission, states must match Federal funds at 5%, but they may use those funds to improve elections by adding cybersecurity systems. cybersecurity training, new voting equipment with paper ballots, and post-election risk-limiting audit systems (#2 below).4 It is therefore reasonable to assume that the fiscal impact on the state budget for the infrastructural items listed above would be only 5% of the total expense, or approximately \$50-60,000.
-That said, the range of estimated costs is wide depending on how automatic voter registration is implemented in terms of infrastructural improvements.
-So, a more accurate assessment of cost would be "unknown".
+In the fiscal note for the recent bill with the most detailed description of one-time costs (HB 1934 McCann Beatty, 2018; see also HB29, Stacy, 2019; HB 731 Manlove 2019; HB994, Price, 2019), the State Auditor anticipated significant one-time expenses for extensive technological improvements to the Missouri Voter Registration Database (\$1,000,000)1, software programming (\$27,540-\$85,050), administrative costs for impacted departments (\$7,228-\$8,700), and employee training (\$0-unknown).
+In the fiscal note for a similar version of this petition (20-072), the State Auditor predicted a similar figure for modernizing the Missouri Centralized Voter Registration (\$1,000,000) with modest figures for programming software updates (\$34,072).

+As we emphasized in our earlier letter to your office, however, Missouri has no reason to rely solely on its own resources for modernizing its election technologies.
+In 2018, Missouri received \$7,230,625 for these express purposes from the Federal Government.2 Moreover, the 5% matching funds required of the State have already been provided, according to the Federal Financial Report, so it is also not necessary to budget an additional sum of approximately \$50-60,000 for those matching funds.
+According to the U. S. Election Assistance Commission, states may use those funds to improve elections by adding cybersecurity systems, cybersecurity training, new voting equipment with paper ballots, and post-election risk-limiting audit systems (see #2 below).
+In the Missouri 2018 HAVA Program and Budget Narrative submitted to the U. S. Election Assistance Commission in July 2018, Secretary of State John Ashcroft specifically mentions that his office plans to use these Federal resources to "modernize" the MCVR and upgrade both physical and electronic security, among other things.